Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 The INDX tool board comprises two PCBs connected by two 20-way FFCs (Flexible Flat Cables).
 These will normally be supplied ready-mounted on a tool head.

 The VF board is connected to the induction heater, IR temperature sensor, heatsink fan, and load cell.
-Do not make any other connectons to the VF board, or remove the existing connections.
+Do not make any other connections to the VF board, or remove the existing connections.
 The heatsink fan is connected to the VF board and defaults to running continuously; therefore it will run whenever no firmware is installed on the board, or firmware is being updated, or no configuration commands have been received from the main board.

 The MCU board is connected to the rest of a Duet/RepRapFirmware system using a single XT30 2+2 connector.
 This provides power to the board (thick red and black wires, positive and ground respectively) and CAN FD (yellow and white wires, CANH and CANL respectively).